Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \subsubsection{Analyzing Samples from Model}

 As a result, several works of this type sample multiple sentences from an LLM, and measure the similarity of the information present in all samples.

 \begin{enumerate}

 \item For example, SelfCheckGPT, proposed by~\citet{manakul2023self}, samples multiple responses (each of which may contain many sentences) from an LLM to a single query, and measures the consistency among the varied responses through a study with five different approaches.
 SelfCheckGPT with BERTScore~\cite{zhang2020bertscore}, for example, computes a similarity score between two sentences from different sampled outputs.
 Intuitively, a hallucination is detected when the similarity score for a sentence is low across all other samples.
 Other consistency-checking methods the authors consider include using an automatic multiple-choice QA system conditioned on the responses, relying on a proxy-LLM which has access to token probabilities, training an external classifier to predict contradictions (coined SelfCheck-NLI), and directly prompting the LLM to evaluate whether any sentence can be supported by another sampled response.
-As expected,~\citet{manakul2023self} find that sampling more responses from the model leads to better estimation of the validity of a claim, but is slower to compute.
+Before evaluating the proposed methods, the authors find that there is no standardized hallucination detection dataset for question-answering.
+Furthermore, the existing hallucination dataset from~\citet{liu2022token} is generated by manually replacing tokens in actual facts, which may not represent generations from real language models.
+Thus,~\citeauthor{manakul2023self} choose to curate their own evaluation dataset by querying GPT-3 for articles on topics from the WikiBio dataset~\cite{lebret2016neural}.
+They then manually label the accuracy of each sentence in each generated article for a total of $1908$ sentences across $238$ summaries.
+As expected,~\citeauthor{manakul2023self} find that sampling more responses from the model leads to better estimation of the validity of a claim, but is slower to compute.

-\item A concurrent work from~\citet{elaraby2023halo} rather computes the \emph{entailment} among responses at the sentence-level.
-Consistency metrics check whether responses contradict one another while entailment metrics identify if the responses imply one another.
-The nuanced difference between SelfCheck-NLI and their method, HaloCheck, is that~\citet{elaraby2023halo} uses the SummaC~\cite{laban2022summac} entailment estimation method, placing equal weightage among all sentences, in all responses, to compute a more balanced prediction score.
-HaloCheck is also shown to be more efficient at predicting scores.
-Other commonly used metrics within the language community for similarity estimation are discussed in Section~\ref{sec:eval_metrics_lang}.